BOND REPORT: Treasurys Follow Selloff In European Bonds After Strong Data

 Continue Reading Below

-Treasury prices fell, pulling yields higher, on Friday, taking a cue from a selloff in European government paper after data showed the eurozone's economic recovery continues apace.
+Treasury prices fell on Friday, pulling yields higher, with traders taking a cue from a selloff in European government paper after data showed the eurozone's economic recovery continues apace.

 What are Treasury yields doing?